How to Make Money Blogging in 2022: The Complete Guide

 Expand your reach even further with different types of creative content formats.
-Post informative how-to videos on your site, and share your insights by hosting a podcast or webinar.
+Post informative how-to videos on your site, and share your insights by starting a podcast or hosting a webinar.
 The more varieties of content you create to promote yourself as an expert in your field, the more likely people are to discover your blog.

 While you should initially offer this content for free in order to build your audience and drive traffic to your blog, you can eventually start charging as an additional source of revenue.
 Keep this in mind as you think about how to make money from your blog.